(Updated for 2017)

 Salute them, they’ve had a great run so far.

-These 10 companies are definitely doing something right and you might be able to profit by joining one of these opportunities.
+These 10 companies (and others that aren’t direct sales like Tivol) are definitely doing something right and you might be able to profit by joining one of these opportunities.

 But, if you’re doing it for the money, there are better ways.